simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

     * QBndTest is the natural place to develop this
-    * hmm would be good to be able to put together any boundary using the material and surface props already present : so that needs to extract QMaterial and QSurf
+    * hmm would be good to be able to put together any boundary using the material and surface props already present : so that needs to extract QMaterial and QSurf : DID THIS WITHOUT ANY NEW STRUCTS
     * obvious way to test that capability is to pull apart the QBnd into QMateral and QSurf and then put it back together again and verify get perfect match

+      * DID NOT DO THAT AS THE SUB-ITEM DIGESTS MAKE THE VERACITY PLAIN TO SEE WITH QBnd::DescDigest

 ::